-Although the state of Washington is headquarters to some of the largest corporations in the nation, such as Microsoft and Starbucks, it’s also known as for its large presence of job sites with occupations associated with asbestos.
+Although the state of Washington is headquarters to some of the largest corporations in the nation, it’s also known as for its large presence of job sites with occupations associated with asbestos.
 These job sites have been present for decades in Washington, and in the past, relied on heavy usage of asbestos, which has linked with an array of illnesses, including mesothelioma cancer and asbestosis.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in mesothelioma and asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.